timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 169-MILITARY CONSTRUCTION AND MILITARY FAMILY HOUSING/SUBCHAPTER V-OVERSIGHT OF LANDLORDS AND PROTECTIONS AND RESPONSIBILITIES FOR TENANTS OF PRIVATIZED MILITARY HOUSING.md

 * (5) The Secretary concerned shall minimize costs to tenants for participation in the dispute resolution process.

+* (6) The dispute resolution process shall require the installation or regional commander (as the case may be) to record each dispute in the complaint database established under section 2894a of this title.

-* (c) RESOLUTION PROCESS.—(1) Not later than 24 hours after receiving a request from a tenant for resolution of a landlord-tenant dispute through the dispute resolution process, the Secretary concerned shall—
+* (c) RESOLUTION PROCESS.—(1) Not later than two business days after receiving a request from a tenant for resolution of a landlord-tenant dispute through the dispute resolution process, the Secretary concerned shall—

   * (A) notify the tenant that the request has been received;